We all know that the creation of a last will and testament is undoubtedly

 intent of the property’s distribution seems unclear, someone may

-your assets are distributed as you had intended, which may add stress
+of delay before your assets are distributed as you had intended, which

-to your family members who were depending on inheriting some property.
+may add stress to your family members who were depending on inheriting

 How can I avoid probate?